 Then there’s the psychological aspect that loose leaf tea would have to taste better as you know you’re not consuming plastic with every sip.

 There’s a few different ways to make your bagless tea.
 My preferred method is to use an infuser which sits inside a mug.
 It’s great for when I would like to make a cup of tea for one person.
-Tea infusers can be purchased at places such as Sustainable Living Shop Online.
+Tea infusers can be purchased at places such as Biome.

 It’s recommended that one teaspoon of tea leaves is used per cup.
 Personally, I find this too strong and use a quarter of a teaspoon.

 On the other hand, my sister-in-law loves a strong cuppa and she would definitely need a heaped teaspoon.
 And that’s the of beauty about using tea leaves, you can easily adjust the amount for individual taste.